 Here are a few hints and tips based on things I've learned along the way.

 It might seem like extra work, but it's so important to record your sources.
 One day you might look at a record and wonder how on earth you came up with that birth date.
-If you know where something came from, you know how reliable it might be.
+If you know where something came from, you know how reliable it might be, and the source could be useful to return to when new information comes your way.

 Remember - one piece of information will lead to another.
 Make sure the foundations are good - strengthened with good data - then you can build a solid case rather than a precarious house of cards.